nishantpillai5/neovim_vscode_config/README.md

 - non git dirs breaks telescope file search if a file is opened, searches file in file's folder instead of cwd
 - add title for overseer, vista

-- harpoon not adding relative file path
+- harpoon not adding relative file path, could be because of symlinks
 - loading a saved session breaks colors (because lsp is loaded after file is opened?)
   - searching from telescope in dashboard also breaks colors